How do I set typical firing counts on a rail?¶

 min > max(W1a rejects).
 Equal is fine; descending is operator confusion. - Don't set negative counts (W1b rejects).
 Zero is allowed.

 - Don't expect the count to be exact per day.
-The band is a per-period target; the generator spreads it across the period's business days with its existing Poisson distribution, so individual days vary around the average.
-The aggregate-per-period is what lands inside the band.
+The band targets the PERIOD, not the day; the generator spreads it across the period's business days with its existing Poisson distribution, so individual days vary around the average.
+What lands inside the band is the aggregate-per-period.

 - Don't expect runtime enforcement yet.
 Like